There are a lot of 360-degree cameras out there, and there are going to be more. These are the best we've used.

 It's easy to use, and the results are decent, but not spectacular.
 Lighting plays a key to this, and to that end the included application provides for full manual control over ISO and aperture and what not.
 Stitching between the two lenses also can be pretty apparent.
 The 360 CAM Manager app is a little clunky (as is the Wi-Direct connection a phone needs to connect with the camera), but it gets the job done and is pretty full-featured.
 A nagging issue is that you have to first download your picture or video to your phone and then make sure to disconnect from the camera manually before trying to share anything.
 But from there you can easily share pictures to Flickr or Google Maps in 360 degrees; same for video to Facebook our YouTube.

-All in all, not a bad effort, especially at its $199 price point.
-You get what you pay for: Decent images, ease of use, and the knowledge that more money will get you better quality.
+All in all, you get what you pay for: Decent images, ease of use, and the knowledge that more money will get you better quality.